 The IEC has served the world's electrical industry since 1906, developing International Standards to promote quality, safety, performance, reproducibility and environmental compatibility of materials, products and systems.

-The IEC family, which now comprises more than 163 countries, includes all the world's major trading nations.
+The IEC family, which now comprises of 169 countries, includes all the world's major trading nations.
 This membership collectively represents about 85 percent of the world's population and 95 percent of the world's electrical generating capacity.